Generated Contents Cleanup

 Yes, and in many cases that is actually better because it stabilizes the route before the body is fully written.

-Visit the contents pageVisit the format refinement pageReturn to the help center
+Visit the outline pageVisit the format refinement pageReturn to the help center